Altoidnerd/datascope/README.md

 *        How would you want to see data presented, to make it actionable by you or others?

 Plots.
 Anything but tables of numbers.

-I like scatter plots.
-Clever visualization is always important when trying to make a case.
-The right kind of visualization is much more convincing to non-experts than just a scatter plot.
+But clever visualization is always important when trying to make a case.
+The right kind of visualization is much more convincing to non-experts than just any plot.